-Dear Greenridge Utilities, Inc. Customers,
+Dear Maryland Water Service, Inc. Customers,

-I am pleased to share your Annual Water Quality Report for 2017.
+I am pleased to share your Annual Water Quality Report for 2018.
 This report is designed to inform you of the quality of water we delivered to you over the past year.
-As the local President of your community water utility, we fully appreciate our role in the local community.
+As your community water utility, we fully appreciate our role in the local community.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.